Ibrahim-Mukherjee/computer-vision-rock-paper-scissors/README.md

 # Computer Vision RPS

+Here is an example of how you could update your README file to document the rock paper scissors game code:

+# Rock Paper Scissors Game

+## Setup
+This project was developed using Python 3.7.
+The random module is required.

+## Code Overview

+The game code is structured into 4 key functions:

+- `get_computer_choice()` - uses the random module to randomly select between 'Rock', 'Paper', or 'Scissors' and return the choice

+- `get_user_choice()` - prompts the user to input their choice and returns it

+- `determine_winner()` - takes the computer choice and user choice as parameters, compares them, prints outcome statements, and returns the winner

+- `play()` - encapsulates the full game logic by calling the other functions and printing the winner

+To run the game, call the `play()` function.

+The key game logic compares the choices and prints different outcomes based on who won using conditional if-elif-else statements.

+## Next Steps

+Future enhancements could include:

+- Keeping score across multiple rounds
+- GUI interface
+- Multiplayer over network

+Let me know if you would like me to expand or modify the README documentation!

 # Rock Paper Scissors Machine Learning Model with Vision Detection

 This project aims to create a machine learning model for playing the game "Rock Paper Scissors" using vision detection.
 The model will be trained to classify four classes: Rock, Paper, Scissors, and Nothing (when no hand gesture is detected).
 The goal is to accurately identify the hand gesture made by a player and determine the corresponding move in the game.